Summer Camp for Young People in Kindergarten through 11th Grade

 Session 4 is our shortest session of the summer!
 This one-week session is ideal for campers wanting to sample some of the best parts of Eagle’s Nest Camp.
 It is packed with s’mores, square dancing, and a taste of our wilderness, athletics, and arts classes.
 We hope this session will have you eager for many more adventures at Eagle’s Nest!

 For prospective families who want to get a taste of Eagle’s Nest, we are excited to offer two Nestling Days in the summer.
 We invite prospective campers who are currently in Kindergarten through 5th grade to spend a full day at Eagle’s Nest during the summer camp season to experience camp adventures and fun!
 Nestling Day provides an opportunity for children, parents, and guardians to experience Eagle’s Nest firsthand.
 Campers will participate in classes within our three areas of programming – wilderness, arts, and athletics – and will be integrated into the full camp community by joining current campers and staff for a family-style lunch.
 Parents will have the opportunity to tour campus with their camper and to attend an information session where they can discuss our program with a camp leader.
-Dates for 2020 Nestling Days and information regarding registration will be posted soon!
-Nestling Day costs $50 per child which includes a day of programming and lunch for your camper and an optional cookout dinner for your family.
-Following completion of the registration form, parents will receive information to login to CampDoc to pay the registration fee and complete some medical information prior to arrival to help us care for your children.
+For camp 2020 Nestling Day is Monday, July 6th!
+Nestling Day costs $75 per child which includes a day of programming and lunch for your camper and an optional cookout dinner for your family.
+You can register for Nestling Day here.
 Please contact Molly at email@example.com or (336) 761-1040 with questions.

 Nestling Day campers should bring a backpack with a water bottle, raincoat, a warm jacket such as a fleece, and shoes that can get wet and stay on your feet such as chacos, tevas, etc. Please do not bring Crocs or flip flops.
 Campers should wear comfortable clothes they can get dirty and sturdy closed toe shoes.
 Parents should bring any required medications in their original packaging for the day to check in with the nurse upon arrival.
 Campers may NOT bring any electronics.